stephrey/50_EniDockerTraining/04_HandsOn/TP3/readme.md

-# Docker personalized images
+# TP3: Docker personalized images

-Preparing a complete technical stack by creating 3 custom images from Dockerfile
+In this example, you write a complete technical stack by creating 3 custom images from Dockerfile.

 ---

 ## The work to be done

-Based on predefined images (MariaDB, Tomcat and apache) build a web application using Dockerfiles
+Based on predefined images (MariaDB, Tomcat and apache) build a web application using Dockerfiles.
+See the description in the attached PDF file <em>https://github.com/stephrey/50_EniDockerTraining/blob/main/04_HandsOn/TP3/tp-module-3_a6zllkdx6gr.pdf</em>

+---

 ## The result

-The result consist of 3 distinct file.
-One for each container
+The result consist of 3 distinct images, one for each container.

 ### Create a folder for each container